-From the Great Lakes to the Great Plains, a new anthology helps travelers re-discover their home state — even during a pandemic.
+From the Great Lakes to the Great Plains, a Second Edition anthology helps travelers re-discover their home state through Midwest Road Trip Adventures.

 “The book takes travelers along some of the most storied highways and byways in the nation, including The Great River Road and Route 66.
 Stops include historic lighthouses along the shores of Lake Erie in Ohio, canyons in Kansas, the four of the five Great Lakes in Michigan, Underground Railroad history in Illinois, Mount Rushmore in South Dakota, and authentic fish fries in Wisconsin’s Door County.
 Movie fans can visit the ballpark from “A League of Their Own” in Indiana or tour Iowa covered bridges showcased in the “The Bridges of Madison County.”

 How It Began